East Anglia: History

+The Anglo-Saxon Chronicles make reference to East Anglian military hero Ulfcytel, first described for his attempts to ward off an attack by the Danes in 1004.
+The Norwegian court poet Sigvatr Þórðarson called all of East Anglia "Ulfkell's land" (Ulfcytel's land), named for the military leader.

-Parts of East Anglia remained marshland until the 17th century drainage of the Fens, despite some earlier engineering work during the Roman occupation.
+Parts of East Anglia remained marshland until the 17th-century drainage of the Fens, despite some earlier engineering work during the Roman occupation.
 The alluvial land was converted into wide swaths of productive arable land by a series of systematic drainage projects, mainly using drains and river diversions along the lines of Dutch practice.
 In the 1630s, thousands of Puritan families from East Anglia emigrated to New England in America, taking much East Anglian culture with them that can still be traced today.
 East Anglia based much of its earnings on wool, textiles, and arable farming and was a rich area of England until the Industrial Revolution caused a manufacturing and development shift to the Midlands and the North.

 During the Second World War, the Royal Air Force and the United States Army Air Force constructed many airbases in East Anglia for the heavy bomber fleets of the Combined Bomber Offensive against German-occupied Europe.
 East Anglia was ideally suited to airfield construction, as it includes large areas of open, level terrain and is close to mainland Europe.
 Many of the airfields can still be seen today, particularly from aerial photographs, and a few remain in use, the most prominent being Norwich International Airport.
 Pillboxes were erected in 1940 to help defend the nation against invasion, and they can also be found throughout the area at strategic points.
 Similarly, but from the Napoleonic Wars, a number of Martello towers can be found along the coast.